Here are the best remaining unrestricted free agents, according to NHL.com, after signings began July 1 (listed alphabetically by position):

 Patrick Marleau, Carolina Hurricanes

-Marleau, who turns 40 on Sept.
-15, became a free agent when the Hurricanes bought out the final season of his three-year contract on June 27.
+Marleau, who turned 40 on Sept.
+15, became a free agent when the Hurricanes bought out the final season of his three-year contract on June 27, five days after they acquired him in a trade from the Toronto Maple Leafs.
 He had 37 points (16 goals, 21 assists) for the Maple Leafs last season.

-Before signing with Toronto two offseasons ago, Marleau played 19 seasons for the Sharks and could return there.
-He is the San Jose leader in games (1,493), goals (508) and points (1,082), and has played 788 consecutive games.
+Before signing with Toronto on July 2, 2017, Marleau played 19 seasons for the San Jose Sharks, but on Sept.
+5, San Jose general manager Doug Wilson ruled out the possibility of re-signing him.
+Marleau is the San Jose's all-time leader in games (1,493), goals (508) and points (1,082), and has played 788 consecutive games.

 Video: Marleau plans to stay in the NHL after next season